 Normallymediation would offer a welcome alternative to fighting and disputes between you and your child's other parent.
 Letting a third party intercede into your circumstances to help you all figure out some common sense solutions to your problems is a great way to achieve results that suit all parties well.

-You can attempt to find mediators in our area who will meet with you in person or over the internet to an attempt to create temporary possession orders that suit your family’s needs.
-If nothing else, the mediator can help you and your spouse identify issues that you all may not have even considered.
-Mediators can help you to hatch a plan with your ex-spouse that can get you through these days of social distancing and quarantine.
+You can attempt to find mediators in our area who will meet with you in person or over the internet to create temporary possession orders that suit your family's needs.
+The mediator can help you if nothing else, and your spouse identifies issues that you all may not have even considered.
+Mediators can help you hatch a plan with your ex-spouse to get you through these days of social distancing and quarantine.
 While the agreement would not be a court order, it would give you and your spouse a definite arrangement to structure visitation by.

-Once these strange times have ended you and your child’s other parent would return to the court orders that were in place.
+Once these strange times have ended, you and your child's other parent would return to the court orders that were in place.
 The mediation agreement would not be used as evidence in future court appearances.
-This is an important aspect to note since some parents would be interested in using agreements made on a temporary basis to force the other parent’s hand and use the agreement as a precedent for future modifications.
+This is an important aspect to note since some parents would be interested in temporarily using agreements to force the other parent's hand and use the agreement as a precedent for future modifications.

 There is undoubtedly a lot of pressure on parents to make good decisions for their children during uncertain times.
-With that said the co-parenting abilities of parents who don’t get along well or maybe don’t even speak to one another often cannot be underestimated in times like this.
-While you may have laughed at the thought of working with your ex-spouse on parenting issues, with no courts holding hearings on a normal schedule this is your best option.
+With that said, the co-parenting abilities of parents who don't get along well or maybe don't even speak to one another often cannot be underestimated in times like this.
+While you may have laughed at the thought of working with your ex-spouse on parenting issues, with no courts holding hearings on a regular schedule, this is your best option.

-In the meantime, the takeaway from this blog post is that for as long as Harris County has a stay at home order in place you should not take matters into your own hands when it comes to possession exchanges.
+In the meantime, the takeaway from this blog post is that for as long as Harris County has a stay-at-home order in place, you should not take matters into your own hands when it comes to possession exchanges.
 Continue to go off of your current court orders until you can get before a judge to establish new orders.
-Short of that, you and your child’s other parent are free to negotiate between yourselves for a makeshift order that could get you through these tough times.
+Short of that, you and your child's other parent are free to negotiate between yourselves for a makeshift order that could get you through these challenging times.